Close Gaps in Your Recruitment Process to Improve Recruitment ROI, Hire Faster, and Increase Patient Access to Care

 How to Determine Your Physician Recruitment ROI

-Another way to look at ROI is Benefits minus Costs.
-A physician’s contribution can even be non-monetary.
+Another way to look at ROI is benefits minus costs.
+A physician’s contribution can be non-monetary.
 Benefits include revenue but can also include cultural contributions.
 Costs can go beyond expenses to include a decrease in patient satisfaction.
-Not all variables are important to all organizations and they don’t affect the bottom line in the same way.
+Not all variables are important to all organizations, and they don’t affect the bottom line in the same way.
 The more you can examine each of these factors, the more accurate your calculation will be and the more informed your hiring decisions will be.

 What else impacts your ROI?
-Time-to-fill and Turnover.
-If you have a vacancy due to Turnover, you’ll need to add another Cost to your ROI calculation: Lost Revenue.
-Lost Revenue can be a massive disruption to the balance of your ROI calculation.
-If you have problems with higher than expected turnover, your costs can balloon.
+Time-to-fill and turnover.
+If you have a vacancy due to turnover, you’ll need to add another cost to your ROI calculation: lost revenue.
+Lost revenue can be a massive disruption to the balance of your ROI calculation.
+If you have problems with higher-than-expected turnover, your costs can balloon.
 The average turnover rate for physicians is around six to seven percent.2 Keep in mind, some turnover is unavoidable and healthy.
-As your employee’s personal lives develop, their priorities change, a position that was a great fit for a new doctor doesn’t make as much sense to a mother of two young kids.
+As your employee’s personal lives develop, their priorities change, a position that was a great fit for a new doctor may not make as much sense once that doctor has a spouse and young kids.

 Tips to Improve Your Physician Recruitment ROI

 Continuous recruitment is the best way to improve your Recruitment ROI because it can significantly reduce your time-to-fill.
 Since it takes between six and nine months to hire a physician, continuous recruitment efforts not only make sense, it helps your bottom line.
 Benefits of having a full recruitment funnel include being able to recover from unexpected problems while interviewing, as well as maintaining your leverage during the hiring process.
 You don’t want to be desperate for a placement during the negotiation process.